simplesamlphp/simplesamlphp-module-oidc/README.md

 ## Installation

-Installation can be as easy as executing:
+Installation is as simple as executing:

     composer require simplesamlphp/simplesamlphp-module-oidc

 ### Configure the module

-Copy the module config template file to the SimpleSAMLphp config directory:
+Copy the module configuration template file to the SimpleSAMLphp config directory:

     cp modules/oidc/config/module_oidc.php.dist config/module_oidc.php

-The options are self-explanatory, so make sure to go through the file and edit them as appropriate.
+Review all options in the file and edit them as needed for your environment.

 ### Configure the database

-This module uses a default SimpleSAMLphp database feature to store access/refresh tokens, user data, etc.
+This module uses SimpleSAMLphp's database feature to store access/refresh tokens, user data, and other information.
-In order for this to work, edit your `config/config.php` and check 'database' related configuration.
-Make sure you have at least the following parameters set:
+To set this up, edit your `config/config.php` and configure the database-related settings.
+Ensure you have at least the following parameters configured:

     'database.dsn' => 'mysql:host=server;dbname=simplesamlphp;charset=utf8',
     'database.username' => 'user',
     'database.password' => 'password',

 > [!NOTE]
-> The module has been tested against and supports the SQLite, PostgreSQL and MySQL databases.
+> The module has been tested with and supports SQLite, PostgreSQL, and MySQL databases.

 ### Create Protocol / Federation RSA key pairs

-During the authentication flow, generated ID Token and Access Token will be in a form of signed JSON Web token (JWS).
+During the authentication flow, the generated ID Token and Access Token will be in the form of signed JSON Web Tokens (JWS).
-Because of the signing part, you need to create a public/private RSA key pair.
-This public/private RSA key pair is referred to as "OIDC protocol" keys.
-On the other hand, if you will be using OpenID Federation capabilities, you should create separate key pair dedicated for OpenID Federation operations, like signing Entity Statement JWS.
+For signing these tokens, you need to create a public/private RSA key pair, referred to as "OIDC protocol" keys.

+If you plan to use OpenID Federation capabilities, you should create a separate key pair dedicated to OpenID Federation operations, such as signing Entity Statement JWS.

-Below are sample commands to create key pairs with default file names, both "protocol" and "federation" version.
+Below are sample commands to create key pairs with default file names for both "protocol" and "federation" purposes:

-To generate the private key, you can run this command in the terminal:
+To generate the private keys without a passphrase:

     openssl genrsa -out cert/oidc_module.key 3072
     openssl genrsa -out cert/oidc_module_federation.key 3072

-If you want to provide a passphrase for your private key, run this command instead:
+To generate the private keys with a passphrase:

     openssl genrsa -passout pass:myPassPhrase -out cert/oidc_module.key 3072
     openssl genrsa -passout pass:myPassPhrase -out cert/oidc_module_federation.key 3072

-Now you need to extract the public key from the private key:
+Next, extract the public key from each private key:

+Without passphrase:

     openssl rsa -in cert/oidc_module.key -pubout -out cert/oidc_module.crt openssl rsa -in cert/oidc_module_federation.key -pubout -out cert/oidc_module_federation.crt

-or use your passphrase if provided on private key generation:
+With passphrase:

     openssl rsa -in cert/oidc_module.key -passin pass:myPassPhrase -pubout -out cert/oidc_module.crt
     openssl rsa -in cert/oidc_module_federation.key -passin pass:myPassPhrase -pubout -out cert/oidc_module_federation.crt

-If you use different files names or a passphrase, make sure to configure it in the `module_oidc.php` config file.
+If you use different file names or a passphrase, be sure to update these settings in the `module_oidc.php` configuration file.

 ### Enabling the module

-At this point we can enable the module by adding `'oidc' => true` to the list of enabled modules in the main SimpleSAMLphp configuration file, `config/config.php`.
+To enable the module, add `'oidc' => true` to the list of enabled modules in the main SimpleSAMLphp configuration file, `config/config.php`:

     'module.enable' => [
         'exampleauth' => false,